SAP-samples/logistics-business-network-integration/README.md

 ![](Upload/2.png)

 ![](Upload/Screenshot3.png)

+Here you will learn how to request a tenant and a technical user:

 ### A. API Mapping & Testing ###

 License 8007828 – Free of Charge *Test tenant to develop & test connectivity with standard LBN APIs*

-* For Partner Integration phase: Mapping to SAP LBN APIs & end-to-end testing for both Freight Collaboration & Global Track and Trace options
+* For Partner Integration phase: Mapping to SAP LBN APIs and end-to-end testing for both Freight Collaboration & Global Track and Trace options
-* Also for Customer Testing / implementation project with testing of integration to the partner network
+* Also for Customer Testing/implementation project with testing of integration to the partner network

 ![](Upload/Screenshot.png)
 ### B. License Coverage Details